 While technically a fruit, growing tomato plants is an organic gardeners delight!
 Originating in Central and South America, tomatoes are available in an ever increasing range of colors, sizes and shapes with the recent interest in heirloom cultivars fueling further interest (see History of Tomatoes).

 Tomatoes are very deep rooted and don’t need nearly as much water as most people believe.
-They will do much better in the garden soil than in pots and require plenty of sun.
-Plant after the soil has warmed in the spring in rich, fast draining soil which has been amended with ample amounts of organic compost and calcium to prevent blossom end rot.
+They will do much better in garden soil than in pots and require plenty of sun.
+Plant after the soil has warmed in the spring in rich, fast draining soil which has been amended with ample amounts of garden compost and organic calcium to prevent blossom end rot.